NeuronEyeProject/NeuronEye/README.md

 ### Information

-Cyberthreatsafety (short: CTS) is a project started in spring 2021.
-Cyberthreatsafety is a Web Application with Cybersafety features.
+NeuronEye is a project started in spring 2021.
+NeuronEye is a Web Application with Cybersafety features.
 With the help of machine learning, your files and links can be checked for harmfulness as precisely as possible.
 The web application also offers a user-friendly interface for each user.

 ### Built With